SeriNizam/Seri/cryptography/Practical Test 20%/Practical Test 2/walkthrough.md

 ![alt text](</Practical Test 20%25/Practical Test 2/screenshot/(2) check hash value.png>)

-> When download project from Github, always check the hash value since there aer lots of malware in Github.
-Always be safe😉
+> When download project from Github, always check the hash value since there are lots of malware in Github.
+Always be safe guys😉

 You can paste the hash value in `virus total` app to check if the hash value has been assigned to any file.
 So like the file I use for this assignment, no file with the hash value are found

 ![alt text](</Practical Test 20%25/Practical Test 2/screenshot/check hash in virus total.png>)

-Use `Detect it Easy`.
-The simplest way is just drag and drop the file to identify programming language used.
+Use `Detect it Easy` to identify the programming language used.
+The simplest way is just drag and drop the file.
 It looks like this file is written in `python`

 ![alt text](</Practical Test 20%25/Practical Test 2/screenshot/Identify programming language.png>)